How to Get Permanent Residency in Germany Through Marriage? A Complete Guide for German PR

 Marriage Certificate: A certified copy of your marriage certificate demonstrating the legality of the union.

-Proof of Spouse’s Status: Documentation proving the German citizenship or permanent residency status of your spouse.
+Proof of Spouse’s Status: Proof of German citizenship or permanent residency status of your spouse.

 No criminal background: a certificate of no criminal background.

-Proof of Residence: Documents confirming that you both shared residence in Germany, such as rental agreements or utility bills.
+Proof of Shared Household: Documents confirming that you both shared residence in Germany, such as rental agreements or utility bills, etc.

 Proof of legal stay: You must prove that you have been staying in Germany legally for the last three years.
 You can, of course, show that by submitting the temporary residence card that you received in your first application.